 Students who elect to pursue both an MBA and an MM are required to complete all of the degree requirements for each degree (includes prerequisite requirements) and a minimum of 13 total courses regardless of degree requirements.
-Students should work closely with their success coach early in the program to plan for both degrees.
+Students should work closely with their student services advisor early in the program to plan for both degrees.